- Analytical Chemistry

 The Inorganic Crystal Structure Database contains high quality crystal structure data of inorganic compounds including compound name, molecular formula, crystal symmetry group, unit cell parameters, atomic coordinates, temperature factors and bibliographic information.
 The structures are derived from more than 1 000 journals published worldwide.

-Thomson Reuter’s database Integrity provides researchers, especially in the pharmaceutical industry with reliable, detailed information, across multiple disciplines to support successful drug research and development.
+Clarivate Analytics' Integrity (formerly Thompson Reuters Integrity) provides researchers, especially in the pharmaceutical industry with reliable, detailed information, across multiple disciplines to support successful drug research and development.
 Updated daily, the database provides comprehensive search, retrieval and analysis tools.

 Please note: Access to a limited user group only.

-Comprehensive search engine for chemical cpomound with many features
+Comprehensive search engine for chemical compounds with many features.

 iScienceSearch is an innovative search engine for scientists that want to search for chemical data on the web – it makes a federated search over many chemical and pharmaceutical databases resulting in more than 100 million pages which associate chemical structures with data. iScienceSearch allows searching by structure, chemical names and synonyms, CAS Registry Numbers and free text.

 Solubility measurements including liquid-liquid, solid-liquid and gas-liquid systems.